 Since this pecan pie gets its awesome smoked flavor from smoking the nuts prior to baking, you won’t get a lot of smoke flavor from the grill itself (since it’s running at a hotter temperature).
 I don’t recommend smoking the nuts for more than an hour.
 They start to take on too much smoke after that and get REALLY smoky (believe me when I say this doesn’t help the flavor of the pie).

 Subtlety is the name of the game with these nuts.
-For an even more subtle smoky flavor, cold smoke the almonds for 30 minutes instead of 1 hour.
+For an even more subtle smoky flavor, cold smoke the almonds with the help of a smoke tube (see the pic below) for 30 minutes instead of 1 hour.
 You can also play around with the smokiness in these nuts and find that perfect smoky flavor for you and your family.
 Maybe 45 minutes is the magic number for you?
 You’ll never know until you try!

 Tips to Making Pecan Pie